harishyquichey/soundboard/README.md

 ## DISCLAIMER

-Yes, there are probably a ton of better ways to do this.
-No, I will not be optimizing this.
 This is purely for my own personal use.
+I will not be optimizing it any further.
+Any forks or pull requests will be ignored.